JanisHe/seisDAE/README.md

 #### Automatic denoiser
 In many cases one needs real time denoising to analyse the denoised traces e.g. with Seiscomp.
-The function `auto_denoiser` in `./denoiser.denoiser_utils.py` reads a list with all required parameters from a csv file (`./denoiser/autp_denoiser.csv`).
+The function `auto_denoiser` in `./denoiser.denoiser_utils.py` reads a list with all required parameters from a csv file (`./denoiser/auto_denoiser.csv`).
 By adding a date, it is possible to start a cron job that denoises the defined stations regulary.

+#### Retrain a model
+If you like to retrain an already trained denoising model, the file `model.py` contains the function `retrain`.
+The function loads a tensorflow model, takes new data and trains the model with the new data.